Expert bolsters Zimmerman account of Trayvon Martin shooting

-SANFORD, Florida (Reuters) - A forensic expert backed George Zimmerman’s account of his fatal shooting of Trayvon Martin on Tuesday, testifying that evidence showed the neighborhood watchman was under the unarmed black teenager when he fired his gun.
+SANFORD, Florida (Reuters) - A forensic expert backed George Zimmerman’s account of his fatal shooting of Trayvon Martin on Tuesday, testifying in the neighborhood watchman’s murder trial that evidence showed he was under the unarmed black teenager when he fired his gun.

 The forensic pathologist testifying for the defense cited the trajectory of the bullet that pierced Martin’s chest and gun powder on his body in supporting Zimmerman’s version of events of the shooting, in a setback to the prosecution.

-“It’s consistent with somebody leaning over the person doing the shooting,” said Dr. Vincent DiMaio, a former chief medical examiner in Texas, in testimony in the case, which has added to the national debate on race, profiling, gun rights and self defense.
+“It’s consistent with somebody leaning over the person doing the shooting,” said Dr. Vincent DiMaio, a former chief medical examiner in Texas, in testimony in a case that inspired renewed national debate on race, profiling, gun rights and self defense.

 It was the latest in a series of blows to the prosecution, underscoring a widely held view among lawyers following the case that the state aimed too high in charging Zimmerman with murder.

-Zimmerman remained free for 45 days after the killing, because police initially declined to arrest him, accepting his claim he shot and killed the 17-year-old Martin in self-defense.
+Zimmerman remained free for 45 days after the February 26, 2012, killing because police initially declined to arrest him, accepting his claim he shot and killed the 17-year-old Martin in self-defense.

-A special prosecutor brought the charge of second-degree murder against Zimmerman, possibly bowing to public pressure, after protests and cries of injustice in Sanford and several major U.S. cities.
+A special prosecutor brought the charge of second-degree murder against Zimmerman, possibly bowing to public pressure, after protests and cries of injustice in Sanford, the small Florida city where the incident occurred, and several major U.S. cities.

 DiMaio testified that Martin could have been conscious and able to move for five to 10 seconds after he was shot through the heart, based on the typical reserve oxygen in the brain.